skrub-data/skrub/doc/development/dataframe_api.rst

 skrub targets both pandas and polars as first-class backends.
-Rather than scattering ``if pandas … else polars …`` branches throughout the codebase, all dataframe and column operations are funnelled through a thin dispatch layer that selects the right implementation at call time.
+Rather than scattering ``if pandas … else polars …`` branches throughout the codebase, all dataframe and column operations are funneled through a thin dispatch layer that selects the right implementation at call time.
 This guide explains how that layer works and how to extend it.